 - Lending guidelines: The housing crisis was caused in part by loose lending guidelines.
 People were able to finance over 100 percent of the value of their homes and when values stopped going up; they were underwater.
 Lending guidelines changed after the housing crisis making it harder to get a loan for a while.
 Now lending guidelines are loosening up again and we may see an increase in foreclosures.

 Investors will argue that their local economy is so strong that they can withstand the national variables that may cause prices to decrease.
 I do not agree with this argument either, because there are many other investors with the same idea.
-In highly competitive markets there are many investors looking to invest and they all may be justifying mediocre investments with the same reasons.
+In highly competitive markets there are many investors looking to invest and they all may be justifying mediocre investments for the same reasons.
 Those investors are pushing prices up even higher than what the local economies and buyer demand can support.
 There may even be large hedge funds betting on that same appreciation pushing prices up higher.
 Just because a market has a great economy and high buyer demand, does not mean prices will always go up.

 Can you predict housing prices in stagnant areas with no growth?

 I think it is very hard to predict what housing markets will appreciate and when they will appreciate, but it is easier to see what housing markets will not appreciate.
 If an area has no growth or negative growth it will be almost impossible for housing prices to increase in value.
-Housing prices increase because there are too few houses of the amount of people looking to buy a home.
+Housing prices increase because there are too few houses for the number of people looking to buy a home.
 If there are too many houses for the current population; housing prices will decrease and continue to decrease until the houses are removed or more buyers come to town.
-Many areas in the Midwest have very stable populations and they see almost no appreciation, because there is always an ample supply of homes for sale.
-Detroit has started removing houses to decrease the housing supply, because so many people have moved away.
+Many areas in the Midwest have very stable populations and they see almost no appreciation because there is always an ample supply of homes for sale.
+Detroit has started removing houses to decrease the housing supply because so many people have moved away.
 It may be possible to predict what housing markets won’t go up in value, but I am not sure what good that information is.

-Housing prices constantly go up and down and it is very hard for anyone to predict exactly when and how much they will appreciate.
+Housing prices constantly go up and down, and it is very hard for anyone to predict exactly when and how much they will appreciate.
 They may keep going up for one year, two years or more, but they may also start decreasing in a few months.
 The United States economy is going pretty well now, but that could change very quickly based on the climate, oil prices, the world economy and 1,000 other things I have no idea about.
 The great thing is you can still make a lot of money in real estate, relatively safely by buying below market value and buying for cash flow.